baetyl/baetyl/doc/us-en/setup/Quick-Install.md

 sudo openedge start
 ```

-## Import the default configuration (optional)
+## Import the example configuration (optional)

-As an edge computing platform, OpenEdge provides basic functional modules, such as hub and function-manager modules, in addition to the underlying service management capabilities.
-Users can make `openedge` main program to load corresponding modules and set running parameters of the modules themselves with editing the configuration files.
-For an introduction to each module, refer to [Configuration Interpretation](../tutorials/Config-interpretation.md) for further information.
+As an edge computing framework, OpenEdge provides MQTT connect service through hub module, provides local functional service through function manager module and some runtime modules like python27, python36, nodejs85, sql and so on.
+What's more, all the modules are started by OpenEdge main program through a configuration file.
+More detailed contents about the module's configuration please refer to [Configuration Interpretation](../tutorials/Config-interpretation.md) for further information.

-OpenEdge officially provides a default configuration which can be imported using following command:
+OpenEdge officially provides an example configuration for some module which can be imported using following command:

 ```shell
 curl -sSL http://download.openedge.tech/install_with_docker_example.sh | sudo -E bash -
 ```

-The default configuration is for learning and testing purposes only.
+The example configuration is for learning and testing purposes only.
 Users should perform on-demand configuration according to actual working scenarios.
-For details, refer to [Configuration Interpretation](../tutorials/Config-interpretation.md) for further understanding.

 There is no need to import any configuration files if no modules need to launch.